Cheapest Car Insurance Companies in Georgia (2023)

 The average price of minimum-liability car insurance in Georgia is $1,002 a year, or $84 a month.
 The average cost of full-coverage car insurance works out to $166 a month.

-Georgia’s 25/50/25 car insurance laws require motorists to carry bodily injury liability with limits of at least $25,000 per person and $50,000 per accident, plus property damage liability with a minimum limit of $25,000.
-Collision and comprehensive are required for car loans and leases.
+Georgia’s 25/50/25 car insurance laws require you to have bodily injury liability limits of at least $25,000 per person and $50,000 per accident, as well as at least $25,000 in property damage liability coverage.
+Collision and comprehensive are typically also required for car loans and leases.

 Methodology